Cynewulf as a Writer-Anglo-Saxon Period

 26. The Theme of the Spiritual Journey (Pilgrimage)

 Cynewulf subtly weaves in a theme.
 This is the spiritual journey or pilgrimage.
 Elene highlights this concept clearly.
 Helena’s voyage acts as a metaphor.
 Her physical trip to Jerusalem stands in.
 It represents the soul’s quest for salvation.
 Difficult sea travel shows the challenge.
 The trip is an extensive, necessary path.
 Every Christian must follow this path.
 This path requires a life of faith.
 The physical search found the True Cross.
 This search symbolically represents seeking truth.
 It means the internal search for divine truth.
 It finds belief within the individual soul.
-The apostles are spiritual voyagers too.
+The apostles are spiritual voyagers, too.
 The Fates of the Apostles depicts them this way.
 They travel vast distances readily and spread the Gospel’s guiding light.
 They face great hardship in their quest.
 Travel thus links physical movement closely.
 It connects it with spiritual transformation.

 27. The Portrayal of Martyrdom